What is Garnacha Wine?

 So feel free to open a bottle of Garnacha, disregard all of the above, and taste away.

-→ Try Studio Null’s non-alcoholic Solo Garnacha 🍷
+→ Try Studio Null’s latest non-alcoholic wine from Spain, Prickly Red 🍷